Take a look around the Stair Arms – a former coaching inn just a short drive outside Edinburgh

 Lovers of history may wish to visit Rosslyn Chapel, which is around 25 minutes away from the Stair Arms.
 Or if you don’t mind driving a little further, you could visit the charming Dawyck Botanic Garden.
 It is just under an hour away from the hotel by car.

-We really enjoyed our stay at the Stair Arms.
+I really enjoyed my stay at the Stair Arms.
 It’s a traditional coaching inn with a thoroughly modern outlook, and the quality of the service there was excellent.
 The hotel is family run, and it really has that kind of atmosphere.

 The Stair Arms is a good hotel to break your journey to Edinburgh and beyond, at a price that represents very good value.